touretzkyds/ai4k12/images/README.md

-This folder holds images for us in the wiki.
+This folder holds images for use in the wiki.